graphops/docs/docs/launchpad/guides/arbitrum-archive-kubernetes-guide.md

 This Quick Start guide has not yet been updated for Launchpad V2.
 :::

-This guide is intended to be an end to end walk-through of running an Arbitrum Archive Mainnet Node in an existing Kubernetes cluster.
+This guide is intended to be an end to end walk-through of setting up an Indexer running on the Graph Protocol Mainnet on the Arbitrum One network.

 Sync times are reported to be in the range of 1 week on dedicated hardware.
 The node consists of 2 parts, the classic part and the nitro hardfork.
 The classic part is only required to request archive data for blocks before the hardfork and takes the aforementioned 1 weeks to sync from scratch.
 The nitro history is shorter and can be quickly synced within 3 days.

-Arbitrum Nitro has a built-in proxy to redirect queries with block numbers below it’s genesis block (they’re sent to the Arbitrum Classic node)
+Newer versions of Arbitrum Nitro require beaconchain url Arbitrum Nitro has a built-in proxy to redirect queries with block numbers below it’s genesis block (they’re sent to the Arbitrum Classic node).

 ## Prerequisites

-All the [Launchpad Prerequisites](../prerequisites) apply if running a Kubernetes cluster using `Launchpad`, so be sure to read them first.
-This guide can be used with existing Kubernetes clusters as well.
+All the [Launchpad Prerequisites](../prerequisites) apply, so be sure to read them first.

 You will need:
 - an `ethereum-mainnet` RPC endpoint